The Soft Machine: Title and structure

-The title The Soft Machine is a name for the human body, and the main theme of the book (as explicitly written in an appendix added to the 1968, British edition) concerns how control mechanisms invade the body.

 The book is written in a style close to that of Naked Lunch, employing third-person singular indirect recall, though now using the cut-up method.
+While Junkie showcased a more conventional realist style of narration, The Soft Machine "cuts up" the narrative of addiction to subvert the shared symbolic and cultural codes of communal structures, notably the manipulative and coercive power of language.
+Cut-up narrative denies even the possibility of shared meanings.
+The novel's main theme is how to subvert the invading control mechanisms by annihilating the shared common language.
+Thus, the introduction to the British edition states: "Glad to have you aboard reader, but remember there is only one captain of this subway".

 After the main material follow three appendices in the British edition, the first explaining the title (as mentioned above) and two accounts of Burroughs' own drug abuse and treatment using apomorphine.
 Here Burroughs clearly states that he considers drug abuse a metabolic disease and writes about how he finally escaped it.

 Plot summary

 The main plot appears in linear prose in chapter VII, The Mayan Caper.
 This chapter portrays a secret agent who has the ability to change bodies or metamorphose his own body using "U.T." (undifferentiated tissue).
 As such an agent he makes a time travel machine and takes on a gang of Mayan priests who use the Mayan calendar to control the minds of slave laborers used for planting maize.
-The calendar images are written in books and placed on a magnetic tape and transmitted as sounds to control the slaves.
+The calendar images are written in books, placed on a magnetic tape, and transmitted as sounds to control the slaves.
 The agent manages to infiltrate the slaves and replace the magnetic tape with a totally different message: "burn the books, kill the priests", which causes the downfall of their regime.